What is it?

 - Have you felt distressed due to this preoccupation?

 - Have you found that this preoccupation impacts negatively on all areas of life including, family life, social life and work?

-- Have you felt that you have needed to carry out constant self examination and self diagnosis?
+- Have you felt that you have needed to carry out constant online searches, self-examination and self-diagnosis?

 - Have you experienced disbelief over a diagnosis from a doctor or felt that you are unconvinced by your doctor’s reassurances that you are fine?